mattiasalm/mattiasalm.se/README.md

-# lazy
+# lazy-spa

 ## Dependencies

-Install all dependencies with `zsh install.sh`.
+Install all dependencies with `npm install` and `npm run install:global`.

 ## Serving

-To serve the from the `dist` folder with onchange watching for the files run `zsh serve.sh`.
+To serve the from the `public` folder with onchange watching for the files run `npm run serve`.

 ## Building

 To only build from `src` folder run `zsh build.sh`.

-## Deploying

-Deploy to Zeit production by running `zsh build.sh && zsh deploy.sh`.